Kristinita/KristinitaPelican/content/IT-articles/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

     }
 }
 ```

-+ *https:\/\/github.com\/Kristinita\/SashaSublime* — URL of your package repository.
-Please, replace it to URL of your repository.

-!!! note
-    If you want, you don't need to insert repository URL each time.
-You can use variable instead of URL in *buildCommand*, see how you can do it for [Linux](https://bash.cyberciti.biz/guide/Command_substitution) and [Windows](https://stackoverflow.com/a/2340018/5951529).
-But [I don't find cross-platform syntax](https://unix.stackexchange.com/q/420742/237999), that can solve this problem.

 !!! hint
     Pay attention to slashes escaping.
 To convert terminal command to JSON I recommend to use [freeformatter.com service](https://www.freeformatter.com/json-escape.html#ad-output).
 For example: